 Madmonq specifically aims to keep your mind sharp and performance high – which, according to the producers of this nootropic, “will help you kick ass.”

 Sounds promising!
 However, is it really all it’s hyped up to be?
-This Madmonq review takes a close-up look at its formula as we aim to see where it stands compared to this years’ highest rated brain boosters.
+This Madmonq review takes a close-up look at its formula as we aim to see where it stands compared to the year’s highest-rated brain boosters.

 - Great ingredient choices for the most part